 An Android system is typically comprised of multiple disk partitions.
 Each parition is associated with an *.img file in the Celadon image.
 In addition, Celadon supports a whole GPT image to be flashed to the entire disk.
 Some partitions (e.g. the system partition) are huge, but some of them are empty.
 The SPARSE image format is used to reduce the image size.

 The default partition size is defined in the following files:

 Modify device/intel/project-celadon/[lunch_target]/mixins.spec to change some of the default settings.

-- Changing the partition size will cause the OTA update failure.
+- Changing the partition size will cause the OTA update to fail.

-- The system partiton requires at least 2560MB in size.
+- The system partition requires at least 2560MB of disk space.